nenyeokanumee/cybersecurity-portfolio/02-networking/3-networking-fundamentals/README.md

 ## Types of Topologies

-Go online to see pictures of these topologies.
-It will make it easier for you to understand.

 1.  **Bus Topology**: Here, all the devices are connected to a single backbone cable.
-That one cable manages every device in the system.
+That one cable connects every device in the system.
 It is easy to set up, and it can work with cheap cables, so it is inexpensive.
 The major drawback with this topology is collisions on the backbone cable.
 Also, there is a single point of failure in this topology, and when this happens, the connection is ruined.

 2.  **Star Topology**: Here, all devices are connected to a central hub or switch.
 It is easy to troubleshoot, such as isolating the problem and sorting it out.
 The major drawback here is a single point of failure.
 If the switch or hub is faulty, the entire network is affected.
 Another drawback is cabling cost.